 Enhancing awareness and networking in counter-trafficking among Nordic health professionals

-- Read here the results of a survey conducted among health professionals in Finland (available in Finnish)
+- Read here the results of a survey conducted among health professionals in Finland (available only in Finnish)

 Assisted Voluntary Return and Reintegration (AVRR) for Victims of Trafficking Finland and Sweden